darraghoriordan/eslint-plugin-nestjs-typed/README.md

 There were many breaking changes between these versions.

-## Index of Available rules
+## Index of available rules

-Details for each rule are available in sections below.
+(more details for each specific rule are available in sections below)

-Nest Modules
+Nest Modules and Dependency Injection

 -   provided-injected-should-match-factory-parameters
 -   injectable-should-be-provided